Postdoctoral Fellow, Philosophy, University of Toronto

 matt.delhey@mail.utoronto.ca

-I am also interested in German idealism's contribution to new currents in social philosophy, such as social ontology, critical social theory, and the philosophy of technology.
-Political economy, institutional and recognitive theory, and the changing relationship between labor and technology are of special interest in these fields.
-My engagement with these issues is informed by my background as a statistician and experience working as a data scientist in the technology sector.
+I am also interested in German idealism's contribution to new currents in social philosophy, such as social ontology, critical social theory, and the philosophy of technology and AI.
+My engagement with these issues is informed by my industry experience as a data scientist in the technology sector.

 Historically, my work centers on Hobbes, Kant, Fichte, Hegel, and Marx, including their influence on social theory and the Frankfurt School.